Planning the Course (Spring 2019)

 When planning your course, you may want to consult old syllabi.
-(But do not copy required statements from them, since they may have changed.)
-Things to keep in mind when scheduling exams or quizzes:
+The recent syllabi are posted on the public website of the department.
+The syllabi predating Spring 2018 are kept behind a login on an internal page.
+Note that older syllabi may have outdated required statements (disability, etc.) Things to keep in mind when scheduling exams or quizzes:

 Progress reports are submitted for all students in courses numbered below 500, so some evaluation of the students’ work should happen before the report period ends.
 Additionally, consult the Hendricks Chapel list of holy days.
 Scheduling an exam during a major holiday like Yom Kippur or Rosh Hashanah may result in a large number of excused absences under the University’s Religious Observances Policy.